This Asian-inspired, Honey Coriander Make-Ahead Salmon is perfect for everyday-easy meals but also makes a fabulous entree for a dinner party.

 I don’t have a specialty fish market nearby so I like to purchase my salmon at Whole Foods.
 I like their fresh fillets which are sustainably farm-raised in Norway.
 I questioned the distance before I purchased this salmon the first time, as it seemed a long way for the fish to travel.
 But the fishmonger promised me that it was wonderful.
 I’ve found it to be consistently fresh and melt-in-your-mouth tender.
 I’ve also used frozen wild salmon for this recipe with good results.

-Have a dinner party coming up?
 Want to serve a healthy, delicious dinner for family or friends?
 Make your shopping list and put this Honey Coriander Make-Ahead Salmon on your menu.
-Everyone will be happy you did!
+Everyone will be SO happy you did!

 Café Tips for making this Honey Coriander Make-Ahead Salmon